Products

 NewMouth is reader supported.
 We may earn a commission if you purchase something using one of our links.
 Advertising Disclosure.

-Dental X-rays allow general dentists and other healthcare providers to check the condition of the following:
+Dental X-rays are often necessary if you need orthodontic treatment.
+General dentists and other healthcare providers use them to check the conditions of your mouth area.
+This includes:

 • Jaw placement